Not sure if you should use hickory or mesquite for your next cookout?

 Want to know the winner of this battle?
 Well, hickory is the more versatile due to its milder flavor but if your looking for strong flavor mesquite would win!

-If you consider wood smokes as spices, is there one spice that is the greatest of all?
+If you consider wood smokes as spice, is there one spice that is the greatest of all?
 It’s all up to personal taste!
 So you need test, test, test!

 It all just comes down to preference and the type of meat your smoking!